How to make Betsy's Tempeh

 Use a hair dryer (set on "High") while you stir the mixture of soy beans and barley until they are at room temperature and dry (about 2 min).
 The tempeh culture does not like extra moisture - so do take the necessary time.

-Then add 7 g of the culture and mix it in well.
-(7g is a about a well rounded teaspoon)cu
+Then add the suggested amount of the starter culture and mix it in well.

 Keep the rest of the culture refrigerated and when it gets older, you might want to use a little bit more.

-The incubator should be operating (air pump and heater on) and the water temperature should be 87˚F .substrin inc Close the lid (it does not need to be locked) and notate that in 22 hrs it will be finished.
+The incubator should be operating (air pump and heater on) and the water temperature should be 87˚ or 88˚ F .
+Close the lid (it does not need to be locked) and notate that in 22 hrs it will be finished.
 After about twelve hours the tempeh will start making its own heat and at the end of the 22 hrs the water temperature will be somewhat higher (this batch reached 91˚F).
 This temperature rise is normal and the amount of water present will prevent it from overheating.

 22 hrs later:

-Take out the tray, cover it with the lid and put it into an oven at 175˚F for 25 min.
+Take out the tray, cover it with the lid and put it into an oven at 180˚F for 30 min.
 This will stop the culture from continuing to grow.
 Once it cools it is ready to cut into the desired shape and can stay in the refrigerator for 5 days or be frozen.
-We often pre-marinate it before freezing.

 The above recipe is good for t-burgers, t-dogs and cubes.
-For paninis we use only 18 oz of the soy bean halves and 3 oz of pearled barley (and 4 g of our own culture).
+For paninis we use only 18 oz of the soy bean halves and 3 oz of pearled barley which makes the slab a bit thinner.